 What else should I watch?

 Action and sci-fi have long been partners at the movies with no shortage of films involving ray guns, murderous robots and fancy effects, everything from The War Of The Worlds to Avatar.
 But few pack in as much action as this does - RoboCop attempts to throw a healthy bit of satire into proceedings but still doesn't really come close although it trumps many other such efforts.

 As for everyone's favourite leather-clad cyborg, things would inevitably tail off after this spectacular effort.
 Terminator 3: Rise Of The Machines was a passable effort but a long way short of this while the aforementioned Terminator Salvation was a grim, depressing exercise in CG mayhem.
-After that, the series was rebooted (and Arnie returned) with the poorly received Terminator Genisys but frankly, my appetite for a fifth film has waned too much.
+After that, the series was rebooted (and Arnie returned) with the poorly received Terminator Genisys but frankly, my appetite for a fifth film had waned too much.
 It's a brave but ultimately muddled attempt at a reboot, using time-travel as an excuse to sweep plot inconsistencies under the carpet.